funnelbranch/funnelbranch-script/README.md

 funnelbranch.destroy();
 ```

-Note that if you're using the automatic script tag initialization,
+Note that if you're using automatic script tag initialization,
-the Funnelbranch instance is automatically available as `window.funnelbranch`.
+the Funnelbranch instance is automatically made available under `window.funnelbranch`.

 ## Frameworks (React, Angular)